How we got the Bible

 (How science supports the Biblical account of earth origins)

 In Daniel we have another form of God's power on display.
-He was offered numerous visions and dreams of events hundred and even thousands of years ahead of his time.
+He was offered numerous visions and dreams of events in his own time and some hundreds and even thousands of years later.
 He accurately predicted the rise and fall of Babylon, Medo-Persia, Greece and the Roman Empire.
 He even foretold the exact year when Jesus Christ would begin His earthly ministry (600 years before it came to pass).
 And so this man was marked out as God's own.

 We could go on listing all the prophets, kings and men of God who's acts were done in full view of the world's great nations and kings, so that even secular history and archaeology confirm Biblical history.
 We discuss the vast evidence of this in another piece, namely: